ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ## Raw data upload (fastq)

 In order for a contributor to upload their data, you will need to provide them with a data upload area UUID as well as a set of AWS access keys, which only administrators (wranglers & ingest-devs) have access to.
-When sending these to the contributor, please be cautious that you state the UUID and keys must not be shared outside of the person who performs the data upload.
+You can send the upload keys in the main wrangler-team emails but when sending the UUID, you must only send it the contributor without wrangler-team in cc as this is the sensitive piece of information which could be misused if shared too broadly.

-It is a good idea to create a data upload area and provide the credentials and instructions to the contributor in the same email as the first spreadsheet that is sent.
+It is a good idea to create a data upload area and provide the credentials and instructions to the contributor in the same email as the first spreadsheet that is sent *remember to send the UUID independently*.
 Here are the instructions to send the contributor: [how to upload their raw data (fastq)](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util) so they can start the process while we validate and review their metadata.

 To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: [https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#](https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#).